 Failure on the part of the participant to cooperate fully with the counselor will result in termination of the self-employment plan.
-If the participant disagrees, the counselor shall inform the participant of the right to a supervisory, an Administrative Review, or a Fair Hearing.
+If the participant disagrees, the counselor shall inform the participant of the right to an Informal supervisory review, , or a Fair Hearing.